-Instead of adopting this straightforward rule, the plurality makes a flawed distinction between ordinary drunkdriving cases in which blood alcohol concentration evidence "is dissipating" and those that also include "some other [pressing] factor."
-Ante, at 6, 13, 16.
-But whether "some other factor creates pressing health, safety, or lawenforcement needs that would take priority over a warrant application" is irrelevant.
-Ante, at 13.
+Instead of adopting this straightforward rule, the plurality makes a flawed distinction between ordinary drunk-driving cases in which blood-alcohol concentration evidence "is dissipating" and those that also include "some other [pressing] factor."
+Ante, at 847, 854, 857.
+But whether "some other factor creates pressing health, safety, or law enforcement needs that would take priority over a warrant application" is irrelevant.
+Ante, at 854.
 When police have probable cause to conclude that an individual was driving drunk, probative evidence is dissipating by the minute.
 And that evidence dissipates regardless of whether police had another reason to draw the driver's blood or whether "a warrant application would interfere with other pressing needs or duties."
-Ante, at 16.
+Ante, at 857.
 The destruction of evidence alone is sufficient to justify a warrantless search based on exigent circumstances.
-See generally McNeely, 569 U.S., at 176-179 (opinion of THOMAS, J.).
+See generally McNeely, 569 U.S., at 176-179 (opinion of Thomas, J.).

 Presumably, the plurality draws these lines to avoid overturning McNeely.
 See id., at 156 (majority opinion) (holding that "the natural dissipation of alcohol in the blood" does not "categorically" support a finding of exigency).
-But McNeely was wrongly decided, see id., at 176-183 (opinion of THOMAS, J.), and our decision in Birchfield has already undermined its rationale.
-Specifically, the Court determined in McNeely that "[t]he context of blood testing is different in critical respects from other destruction-ofevidence cases in which the police are truly confronted with a now or never situation."
+But McNeely was wrongly decided, see id., at 176-183 (opinion of Thomas, J.), and our decision in Birchfield has already undermined its rationale.
+Specifically, the Court determined in McNeely that "[t]he context of blood testing is different in critical respects from other destruction-of-evidence cases in which the police are truly confronted with a now or never situation."
 569 U.S., at 153 (majority opinion) (internal quotation marks omitted).
 But the Court stated in Birchfield that a distinction between "an arrestee's active destruction of evidence and the loss of evidence due to a natural process makes little sense."
-579 U.S., at (slip op., at 31); see also ante, at 11-12.
-Moreover, to the extent McNeely was grounded in the belief that a per se rule was inconsistent with the "case by case," "totality of the circumstances" analysis ordinarily applied in exigent-circumstances cases, see 569 U.S., at 156, that rationale was suspect from the start.
-That the exigent-circumstances exception might ordinarily require "an evaluation of the particular facts of each case," Birchfield, supra, at (slip op., at 32), does not foreclose us from recognizing that a certain, dispositive fact is always present in some categories of cases.
+579 U.S., at 471; see also ante, at 852-853.
+Moreover, to the extent McNeely was grounded in the belief that a per se rule was inconsistent with the "case by case," "totality of the circumstances" analysis ordinarily applied in exigentcircumstances cases, see 569 U.S., at 156, that rationale was suspect from the start.
+That the exigent-circumstances exception might ordinarily require "an evaluation of the particular facts of each case," Birchfield, supra, at 473, does not foreclose us from recognizing that a certain, dispositive fact is always present in some categories of cases.
 In other words, acknowledging that destruction of evidence is at issue in every drunk-driving case does not undermine the general totality-of-the-circumstances approach that McNeely and Birchfield endorsed.
-Cf. ante, at 9, n.
+Cf. ante, at 850, n.
 3.